Richmond-Based Metallic Epoxy Installers • Vancouver, BC

 • Approximate square footage or room dimensions

-• Your preferred finish direction such as marble, smoke, stone, or liquid metal
+• Your preferred look: marble, smoke, stone, or liquid-metal style

-• Current floor condition such as bare concrete, paint, or old coating
+• Current floor condition: bare concrete, old coating, paint, or unknown

 Colour Chart